For a manual build, choose the path below that matches your system.

 libMesh (optional)

-We recommend installing both a debugging and optimized build of libMesh.
-If you used PETSc to install MPI then you must add the flag
+We recommend installing both a debug and an optimized build of libMesh.
+If you used PETSc to install MPI, add the flag

 to each call to configure.
-Similarly, if you compiled your own copy of PETSc (i.e., by following the directions above), then you should add the flags
+Similarly, if you compiled your own copy of PETSc (i.e., by following the instructions above), add the flags

 PETSC_ARCH= \